MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

 <span style="color:red">TODO: add image of where to remove .data file</span>

 ## Configuring Authenticity
-The Application Authenticity Protection Security Check has two properties that are applicable to it.
+The Application Authenticity Protection Security Check has two available properties.
-To configure them:

-1. Open the MobileFirst Operations Console
-2. Navigate to [your application] → ???
+To configure, load the MobileFirst Operations Console and navigate to [your application] → Security → ???

 - `expirationInSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.
 - `inactivityTimeoutInSec`: Defaults to 0 seconds / no inactivity timeout.
 Defines the duration of inactivity that if met, will force token expiration.